-Well, if you’re here, then you must have some interest in interior design, so a vague knowledge of key terms ISN’T GOOD ENOUGH… Or if you’d like to smugly use the term knowingly around your friends, that’s also a good enough reason for us.
+If you’re here, then you must have some interest in interior design, so a vague knowledge of key terms ISN’T GOOD ENOUGH… Or, if you’d like to smugly use the term knowingly around your friends, that’s also a good enough reason to learn more about the term.

 What does Soft Furnishings Mean?